 In the day it’s generally pretty crowded through here so if you want to experience it without that intensity an early morning or an evening visit might be an option for you.
 Of course, if you are staying in the area then that is a little easier to do but the subways run late into the night and are very safe so a late afternoon and dinner visit can be a good choice too.

 3. Senso-ji Temple

-Next you came to the Hozomon gate at the entrance to the Senso-ji temple courtyard.
+Next you’ll come to the Hozomon gate at the entrance to the Senso-Ji temple courtyard.
 This gate is even larger and more dramatic than the first one.
 You can see above how it dwarfs the crowd as they walk beneath it.

 Senso-ji temple is a substantial complex.
 It dates back to 645 making it Tokyo’s oldest temple.
 It’s also very beautiful.
 All of which make it extremely popular and in a city the size of Tokyo it becomes very crowded at times.
 Most of this crowd is concentrated around the gate and in the courtyard at the front, inside the temple buildings and throughout the rest of the temple grounds it’s not so busy.